Pepper + ATB: Balancing the digital future with a friendly personal touch.

 Her job is to engage and delight customers and to complement the service that ATB team members provide.
 Through our proof of concept testing with Pepper, we’ve gathered data and feedback from her interactions and gleaned incredible insights into how she can best serve ATB’s current and future customers.

 Here are a few of the things we’ve learned from Pepper in her first year on the job:

 - People expect her to be smart(er)

 Maybe we’ve all been conditioned by movies that feature highly intelligent robots, but in reality, artificial intelligence, robotics, and natural language processing still have some pretty big limitations.
-We’ve found that Pepper’s human form means that people expect her to be have human-like intelligence.
-Up to now, her interactions have all been programmed and she wasn’t capable of free-from conversation.
+We’ve found that Pepper’s human form means that people expect her to have human-like intelligence.
+Up to now, her interactions have all been programmed and she wasn’t capable of free-form conversation.
 We are working hard to build her future capabilities as an intelligent robot that can educate our customers, complete tasks on their behalf, or connect them with our human team members.

 - She has the potential to break down barriers

 Voice technology is not comfortable for everyone.
 In many cases, people aren’t quite sure how to interact with robots and with voice activated technology.

 People may not be quite ready to trust robots to do their banking, but in the meantime, we’re gathering important learnings about what makes people comfortable and able to interact with Pepper.
 She is slowly building relationships and potentially helping us to bring new banking options to customers that might not otherwise be comfortable engaging with digital banking tools or machines.